Undergraduate Tuition and Financial Aid

 The School of Nursing has a growing number of endowed scholarships and resource funds that are available to undergraduate and second degree students each year who have completed 30 credits in their program of studies.
 Scholarships are awarded prior to the start of the academic year.
-Eligibility criteria varyfor each scholarship.
+Eligibility criteria vary for each scholarship or resource fund.
 Applications are made available to students in May of each year with a submission deadline of July 15th.
-Some of the scholarships are listed below.
+Some of the awards are listed below.
 View the most current list here.

 - Richard J. Behan Endowed Student Leadership Fund